-This article is for teams that were upgraded to Business Class between September 15, 2015 and August 23, 2016.
-Otherwise, see How Billing Works with Trello Business Class.
+This article is for legacy Workspaces that were upgraded to Business Class between September 15, 2015, and August 23, 2016.
+For help with modern Business Class billing, see How Billing Works with Trello Business Class.

-If you're not sure what version of Business Class your team has, contact our support team.
+If you're not sure what version of Business Class your Workspace has, contact our support team.

-When you upgrade your Trello team to Trello Business Class you have the option to choose between a monthly or yearly billing period.
-Business Class teams will only be charged for active users.
+When you upgrade your Trello Workspace to Trello Business Class you have the option to choose between a monthly or yearly billing period.
+Business Class Workspace will only be charged for active users.
 This Smart Billing is dynamic and automatic: when users become inactive, we’ll issue a prorated credit for their unused time.

 How does adding a new member work?

-This charge occurs when the member joins the team, not when they're invited.
-If you invite someone without a Trello account to your team, you will not be charged until they create an account and confirm their email address.
+This charge occurs when the member joins the Workspace, not when they're invited.
+If you invite someone without a Trello account to your Workspace, you will not be charged until they create an account and confirm their email address.

-For example, Vincent has a team he'd like to upgrade to Business Class, called Business Factory.
-His team has three members: Vincent, Carolyn, and Diane.
+For example, Vincent has a Workspace he'd like to upgrade to Business Class, called Business Factory.
+His Workspace has three members: Vincent, Carolyn, and Diane.
 He chooses a yearly plan (119.99/user) and pays $359.97 for three Business Class seats for a year.